goyal-rohan/goyal-rohan.github.io/index.md

 - **Extremal Combinatorics:** Sunflower Conjecture, Ramsey Theory etc.
 - **Algebra and Computation:** Computational Group Theory, Ring Theory etc.
 - **Approximaton Algorithms:** Mix of randomness and approximation both in online and offline settings.
+- Anything with a mix of Combinatorics, Algebra and Randomization!

 ## Olympiad and Outreach